wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-teams-insights/includes/analyze.md

 Community influencers are well-connected employees in your organization.
 Influencers can lead cultural change, including accelerating the adoption of Teams, by sharing benefits and best practices.
 A high influence score suggests that an employee’s perspective will efficiently flow through the organization.

 Target Phase I groups for rapid Teams adoption.
-Adoption should happen quickly due to high number of influencers in these groups.
+Adoption should happen quickly due to a high number of influencers in these groups.
 Phase II groups already have high users, so encourage them to share best practices with other groups they work with.
 To speed up adoption for Phase III users, connect them to groups with many influencers and high Teams usage.

 ## Report: Are employees working after-hours in Teams?